Shahmar Alakbarov: Heritage

 A special issue of the newspaper "Kino" was dedicated to Shahmar Alakbarov.
 Published in 1994, this issue included many stories about him, and a portion of his memories about the making of the film "My Seven Sons" was also printed.
-As you read those memories, you can feel how deeply Shahmar Alakbarov loved this art, this nation, and this people.
-Perhaps the sweetness that permeated his roles stemmed from this love.

 On July 17, 2018, his 75th anniversary was celebrated at the Museum Center, organized by the Azerbaijan State Film Fund.